 Summer in San Francisco is filled with many outdoor events and festivals in particular for Jazz lovers.
 San Francisco Jazz Festival mid-June is a not-to-miss event for more than 30 years or Fillmore Street Jazz Festival with free concerts in July.
 The San Francisco marathon with more than 17.000 runners takes place end of July.

 Fall is a bit less crowded, but the events calendar of the city is filled with festivals, street fairs and parades.
 Winter temperatures are a bit chilly, but still good to explore the city.
 There’s the tree lighting ceremony end of November at the Embarcadero which is a beautiful event and it gets you in Christmas mood.

 You might imagine Californian hot and sunny weather conditions, but this is not the case in San Francisco.
 The climate is mediterranean with mild, but rainy winters with an average temperature of 10-15 degrees and a dry summer with 21-23 degrees on average.
 If there is the best time to go, it is probably September or October with very little fog and temperatures above 20 degrees.

 But be prepared that the weather changes quickly.
 Always pack a few layers before you head out.
 It might be a sunny morning, but you never know when the fog turns up.

 3 – San Francisco transportation

 The best way to explore the city is by foot if you don’t mind the ups and downs of the hills.
 You can easily walk through the neighborhoods and by doing that, you will see and discover the most.
 However, you might not want to walk the entire day or explore other parts of the city than downtown.
-That’s easy with San Francisco’s public transportation system:
+That’s easy with my San Francisco’s guide to the public transportation system: